Kowsalyasp/parentkarafmodule/sql readme.md

 * **sequence -** Generate the sequence automatically, it loads the series.
 * **status -** error code is a numeric or alphanumeric code that is used to determine the nature of an error and why it occurred. when they attempt to do something or fail to do and they can be passed off to error handlers that determine what action to take.
 And here, they provide the status for the error code that occurred by this module.
 * **update -** Modify or revert the existing records in a table it provides the pre action type(create_table, drop_unique_key, create_index, update_index, delete_index,...) and post action type(create_unique_key, update_unique_key, create_foreign_key, update_foreign_key, drop_foreign_key,...).

+# Row Listener
+An interface that must be implemented by a component that wants to be notified when a significant event happens in the life of a RowSet object.
+It Called when a row is inserted, updated, or deleted.
+The listener will be notified whenever an event occurs on this RowSet object.
+Creates, updates or Removes the designated object from this RowSet object's list of listeners.

+### Types Of Row Listener
+There are 11 types of listeners and they are in the form of interface.

+**RowListener :** The given interface extends the functionalities of RowAddListener, RowUpdateListener, and RowIdDeleteListener.
+Once we access the rowListener we can also be able to access the above functionalities.

+**CompleteRowListener :** The given interface extends the functionalities of RowAddListener, RowUpdateListener, and RowDeleteListener.
+Once we access the CompleteRowListener we can also be able to access the above functionalities.

+**RowAddListener :** Provides the method for collection of add rows as a parameter and  it also extends IgnoreIfExists and ListenerOrder.

+**RowUpdateListener :** Provides the method for collection of update rows and also it extends the functionalities of IgnoreUpdate, OutOfRangeNotification, and ListenerOrder.

+**RowDeleteListener :** Provides the method for collection of deleteRows and also it extends the functionalities of IgnoreDelete, OutOfRangeNotification, and ListenerOrder.

+**IgnoreIfExists :** Returns in boolean format while inserting a data into table if wanted to check condition that it has been already exists then insert should not happen else record should be inserted.

+**ListenerOrder :** The listener will check for row entry.
+Everything will happen automatically, you just need to enable the listener once.
+Also it based on the priority which the listener order extends as in enum.
+ Manually, we can Set the values for each priority.
+By default, it tooks the MEDIUM_PRIORITY.
+     HIGH_PRIORITY - 0
+     REGISTRY_PRIORITY- 25
+     MEDIUM_PRIORITY - 50
+     LOW_PRIORITY - 100

+**OutOfRangeNotification :** Notified when the process exists out of range and it returns in boolean.

+**IgnoreUpdate :** Checks the row is already exists or not by extending the IgnoreIfExists and then it returns boolean whether it already exists or not.

+**IgnoreDelete :** Checks the row is already exists or not by extending the IgnoreIfExists and then it returns boolean whether it already exists or not.

+**RowIdDeleteListener :** Row is deleted based on its Id.
+Which it extends the functionalities of IgnoreDelete, OutOfRangeNotification, and ListenerOrder

+#### RowListenerHandler
+The listener will be handled whenever an event occurs on this RowSet object.
+It provides the specific methods for all the types of listeners.
+Passing the parameter as Table and the listener type.
+All the methods are accesd to the rowListenerContainer.

+### RowListenerContainer
+The rowListenerContainer listen every time when we add, update or delete a list of rows and it will be stored as a cache every time based on ListenerOrder priority and the list of add, update or delete listener.
+The collection of rows get added, updated, or deleted in their respective tables.
+The above functions listen and get stored as a form of cache.

+### Use Case
+Every Table listens and stored together as a cache.
+As it is in together form we are not able to listen the table when the row gets inserted, updated or deleted.
+So, we set up a listener for each table.
+As for now we can select the particular table and the formed caches in the table as per needs.